At Trull School we follow the 2014 National Curriculum.

 Many subjects are taught through cross-year topics and some topics involve the whole of a key stage, or occasionally the whole school.

 Each term we provide parents with a curriculum overview of the topics to be covered in their child's class.
 Parents may then wish to talk about these topics at home with their child, or perhaps arrange a family outing to increase awareness and understanding of a subject.
-Copies of these overviews may be found on the appropriate class pages of this website.

 At Trull school the children in KS2 are taught French in their classes throughout the week as a conversational topic, learning the basic key words to understand and hold a conversation.